junxit/us-congress-bills-115/bill.md

   >     - **(C)** the name of each country receiving assistance; and
   >     - **(D)** the methodology used to ensure compliance with the targeted assistance requirements under subsection (c) of such section.
   >   - **(2)** The percentage of assistance provided under section 252, disaggregated by income level, including for the very poor, and by gender.
-  >   - **(3)** The estimated number of individuals that received assistance under section 252, disaggregated by income level, including for the very poor, by gender, and by type of assistance, including loans, training, and business development services.
+  >   - **(3)** The estimated number of individuals that received assistance under section 252, disaggregated by income level (or an appropriate proxy for income level, including for the very poor), by gender, and by type of assistance.
   >   - **(4)** The results of the monitoring system required under section 253.
   >   - **(5)** Information about any method in place to assess poverty levels under section 254.